What is an IoT SIM card?

 • Static Pool

 Where a certain number of data, i.e. 500GB, is provided monthly.
-An infinite number of SIM cards can be assigned to the static pool and consume from there.
+An infinite number of SIM cards can be assigned to the static pool and consumed from there.
 After the pool is consumed, you have the option that another pool of the same size is opened or that a second smaller pool, i.e., 50GB is added for this billing cycle.
-In the following billing cycle, the system will start again with a static 500GB pool.
+The system will start again in the following billing cycle with a static 500GB pool.

 • Flex Pool

 A Flex pool allows you to use the data allowance of multiple SIM cards within a price plan.
 With every additional activated SIM card, the overall pool for you increases.
-The price plan consists of a data allowance per SIM and an over-usage rate per zone.
-In case that the data allowance is used up, the SIM card is NOT deactivated.
+The price plan includes a data allowance per SIM and an over-usage rate per zone.
+In case the data allowance is used up, the SIM card is NOT deactivated.

 Price plans can be changed at any time during the month.
 The price plan set on the last day of the billing cycle (month) will be charged.